 One of the questions I get asked a lot is “how do I figure out what to eat before and after I train?”

 Longer than 2 hours and you run the risk of the food being digested and not available for immediate use.
-Less than 90 minutes and you run the risk of it still being in your stomach and causing cramps or nausea.
+Less than 90 minutes and you run the risk of it still being in your stomach and causing cramps and/or nausea.

 This is also when studies show it is the most effective time to be consuming 20 g of whey protein (counted as your protein intake) rather than after you train.

-If you train early in the AM and can’t eat- then make sure your dinner the night before is heavily loaded with carbs so that your system has as much glycogen (the storage form of glucose) as possible on board.
+If you train early in the AM and can’t eat- make sure your dinner the night before is heavily loaded with carbs so that your system has as much glycogen (the storage form of glucose) as possible on board.

 You should be consuming a minimum of 40 to 60 grams of protein, 40 to 60 grams of carbs, and a max of 20 to 30 grams of fat (the less the better) in your post workout meal (assuming you are training once a day).

 Contrary to popular myth, your body will not excrete excess protein.
-If you eat more than your body needs it will simply convert it to fat, as it does carbs and fat.
+If you eat more than your body needs it will simply convert it to fat, as it does carbs and dietary fat.

-So make sure you’re getting enough– your body needs it to repair the “damage” you did during training.
+Make sure you’re getting enough– your body needs it to repair the “damage” you did during training.
 Your protein intake should be at a gram per pound of body weight minimum per day.
 I suggest, if you digest it okay, to have another scoop of protein immediately after training then fill in the rest with lean meats in your meal.